What are the Risk Factors of Coronary Artery Disease

 7. Excessive Alcohol Use

-Although some levels of alcohol consumption have been shown to have cardiovascular benefits, excessive use will increase blood pressure, lead to weight gain, and cause arrhythmias and other cardiac issues.
+Alcohol consumption increases overall cardiovascular and health risks, and excessive use will increase blood pressure, lead to weight gain, and cause arrhythmias and other cardiac issues.

 8. Stress and Mental Health